Louis Mackey (American football)

-Louis Charles Mackey III (born December 29, 1977) is a former American football linebacker.
+Louis Charles Mackey III (born December 29, 1977) is an American former professional football linebacker.
 He played college football at Akron.
-After going undrafted in the 2001 NFL Draft, Mackey played for the in Dallas Cowboys of the National Football League from 2001 to 2002.
+After going undrafted in the 2001 NFL draft, Mackey played for the in Dallas Cowboys of the National Football League from 2001 to 2002.
 After a hiatus from football, Mackey returned to the game as a member of the Montreal Alouettes of the Canadian Football League from 2006 to 2007.

 Early years

 Mackey attended Richmond High School during his first three years.
 He transferred to Albany High School as a senior, receiving All-conference honors at running back and linebacker.
 He qualified for the Meet of Champions with performances in the long jump and 4 × 400 metres relay.

 He enrolled at Gavilan College, a junior college in Gilroy, California, where he played where strong safety and linebacker for the Gavilan Rams, earning all-conference honors in his two seasons.
 He transferred to the University of Akron for his junior season, appearing in 10 games (2 starts) at linebacker for the Akron Zips.
 He was suspended because of academic reasons in 1999.

 As a senior, he posted 67 tackles (third on the team), 8 tackles for loss (tied for second on the team), one sack, 2 passes defensed and one forced fumble.